nclarius/shell-scripts/insert-text-snippets/README.md

   - Save it as a plain text file.
   - System Settings > Shortcuts > Add Command > `sh PATH_TO_THE_SCRIPT PATH_TO_THE_SNIPPET`, eg `sh ~/scripts/snippet.sh ~/snippets/hello.txt`.
   - Choose the newly added shortcut from the list in the section "Commands", and set your preferred key combination.

+## Troubleshooting

+If parts of the text are missing or it doesn't show up at all, try incresaing the delay in the scrpit.

 ## Small Print